Lineage and scions of the Chernobyl dynasty

 Chernobyl (טשערנאָביל) is a Hasidic dynasty which was founded by Grand Rabbi Menachem Nachum Twersky, known by his work as the Meor Einayim.
 The dynasty is named after the northern Ukrainian city of Chernobyl, where Rabbi Nachum was the maggid (lit. '[communal] preacher').
-The lineage continues to exist, although not always with the name Chernobyl.
 Several rebbes are named Chernobyl.
 The central court is in Bnei Brak, headed by Rabbi Menachem Nachum Twersky.

-"Chernobyl dynasty" is also used as a general term for the sects of the descendants of Rabbi Mordechai of Chernobyl; the dynasties of Chernobyl, Skver, Trisk, Rachmastrivka, Hornosteipel, and the past dynasty of Machnovka.
+The term Chernobyl dynasty is used generally for the sects of the descendants of Rabbi Mordechai of Chernobyl; the dynasties of Chernobyl, Skver, Trisk, Rachmastrivka, Hornosteipel, and the past dynasty of Machnovka.
 It is similar to the Belz, Makarov and Shpikov dynasties and their offshoots.